troywu/sudoku/README.md

 	make

-Your C compiler needs a c99 mode.
+Details: your C compiler needs a c99 mode.
 I use GCC, and pass:

 	-std=c99

 in CFLAGS.
 That's it.
+You don't need to care about this, unless `make` doesn't work for you.

 Running
 -
 Just give it text input.
 Describe a sudoku row by row.
 Like this:

 	[~/proj/sudoku] $ ./sudoku - - - 2 7 3 - - - 2 7 - - - 5 1 9 - - - 5 - - 6 - - 2 8 - - - - 9 3 1 - 7 1 - - 2 - - 5 8 - 6 4 8 - - - - 9 6 - - 5 - - 9 - - - 2 1 6 - - - 3 7 - - - 1 3 2 - - -

 Yes.
 It's...a pain.
 But, it works.

 Output
 -